sudheermuthyala/AzureDevOps/README.md

 ## What is azure devops
 - technological implementation
-- 5 core services to impleme
+- 5 core services to implement this process
 ```t
 ## Stages
 ## stage